iamvar/jetbrains_guide/sites/dotnet-guide/contents/tutorials/htmx-aspnetcore/htmx-typeahead/index.md

        aria-describedby="search-addon">
 ```

 The most notable attribute in this collection is `hx-trigger`.
-The default trigger for input elements is `change`, but we have changed it to delay the event by `250ms`.
-Thus, every keystroke resets the change event timer, giving us debounce behavior, limiting the number of requests we issue to the server.
+The default trigger for input elements is `change`, but we have set the trigger to `keyup changed delay:250ms` .
+HTMX will only trigger the `change` event only if the last keystroke occurs in over 250 milliseconds.
+A `keyup` event resets the timer, giving us debounce behavior, allowing us to limit the number of requests we issue to the server.
 Next, let's look at our serverside implementation.

 ```c#
 public IActionResult OnGet()